Luka Parkadze

-Luka Parkadze (ლუკა პარკაძე; born 6 April 2005) is a Georgian professional footballer who plays as an attacking midfielder and winger for 2.
-Liga club Austria Salzburg.
+Luka Parkadze (ლუკა პარკაძე; born 6 April 2005) is a Georgian professional footballer who plays as an attacking midfielder and winger for Rustavi.

 Club career

 Dinamo Tbilisi

 Parkadze is a youth product of Dinamo Tbilisi, and began playing with their senior team in the Erovnuli Liga in 2022 at the age of 17.

 Bayern Munich

 He signed a pre-contract with German giants Bayern Munich reserve team on 18 August 2022, set to join for the 2023–24 season.

 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 Loan to Admira Wacker

 After joining Bayern Munich II, he was sent to Austrian 2.
 Liga club Admira Wacker on a season-long loan.

 Loan to VSG Altglienicke

 On 14 August 2024, Parkadze joined Regionalliga Nordost club VSG Altglienicke on loan for the 2024–25 season.

 Austria Salzburg

 On 29 August 2025, he returned to Austria and joined recently 2.
 Liga promoted club Austria Salzburg, permanently on a free transfer.